jonase/eastwood/README.md

     $ lein eastwood

-in the root of your project will lint your project's namespaces.
+in the root of your project will lint your project's namespaces -- all of those in your `:source-paths` and `:test-paths` directories and their subdirectories.
 You can also lint your project's dependencies:

     $ lein eastwood '{:namespaces [clojure.set clojure.java.io] :exclude-linters [:unused-fn-args]}'
     == Linting clojure.set ==